Flow-Based Sampling for Entanglement Entropy and the Machine Learning of Defects

 The results in $2+1$ dimensions share some similarities with those in $1+1$ dimensions.
 We trained the model for $l/a=1$, $(L/a)^2=8^2$, $T/a = 32$ and at the critical point $(\kappa_c, \lambda_c) = (0.18670475,0.1)$~\cite{Hasenbusch:1999mw}, and again we transferred without retraining.
 The behavior at different values of $\kappa$ is qualitatively similar to the previous case, with the flow-based algorithm outperforming the NE-MCMC for a large range of couplings; moreover, as the lattice volume is increased, NFs always display the largest ESS, see Fig.~\ref{fig:results_2d_3d}, bottom row.
-In contrast to the $D=1+1$ case, however, the ESS decreases with the size of the lattice: this behavior is not unexpected as in $2+1$ dimensions the number of d.o.f. on which the model acts grows as $L/a$.
-Nonetheless, the ESS of the flow-based samplers is still large enough to perform a high-precision study of $C_2$ for large lattices ($T\times L^2 / a^3 = 192\times 32^2$ in the bottom right panel of Fig.~\ref{fig:results_2d_3d}).
+In contrast to the $(1+1)$-dimensional case, however, the ESS decreases with the size of the lattice: this behavior is not unexpected as in $2+1$ dimensions the number of d.o.f. on which the model acts grows as $L/a$.
+Nonetheless, the ESS of the flow-based samplers is still large enough to perform a high-precision study of $C_2$ for large lattices ($T/a\times L^2 / a^2 = 192\times 32^2$ in the bottom right panel of Fig.~\ref{fig:results_2d_3d}).

 Finally, we studied the total cost for training, thermalization, and sampling, for each method.
-In Fig.~\ref{fig:cost_3d} we plot the cumulative cost to perform the simulations up to a given lattice volume, to compute the entropic c-function at the critical point in $D=2+1$, similar to the study in Fig.~\ref{fig:results_2d_3d}, bottom right panel.
-NFs outperform the other method in the range of volumes we simulated, making them a new state-of-the-art.
-At the same time, however, SNFs are known to scale with the number of d.o.f., and we expect them to be a competitive tool for larger volumes.
-We refer to the supplemental material for a more detailed analysis of the scaling of these methods with the number of stochastic and coupling layers.
+In Fig.~\ref{fig:cost_3d} we plot the cumulative cost to perform the simulations up to a given lattice volume, to compute the entropic c-function at the critical point in $2+1$ dimensions, similar to the study in Fig.~\ref{fig:results_2d_3d}, bottom right panel.

+This Letter presents, for the first time in the lattice literature, evidence that flow-based methods \textit{outperform} MCMC-based simulations across a physically relevant range of volumes, establishing a new state-of-the-art.
+As it is known that SNFs exhibit a more favorable scaling with the degrees of freedom, we expect them to hold promise of being more effective than NFs for larger volumes.
+We refer the reader to the supplemental material~\cite{supplemental} for additional results on the scaling for both NFs and SNFs.

 \paragraph{Conclusions}